Deep Dive into EchoCLIP

 'ECHO DENSITY IN RIGHT ATRIUM SUGGESTIVE OF CATHETER, PACER LEAD, OR ICD LEAD. ']

-and the move the tokenized prompts to the CPU for later use in calculating similarity with the video embedding.
+and then move the tokenized prompts to the CPU for later use in calculating similarity with the video embedding.

 pacemaker_prompt_embeddings = F.normalize(